Digital Payments and Monetary Policy Transmission

 We examine the impact of digital payments on the transmission of monetary policy by leveraging administrative data on Brazil’s Pix, a digital payment system.
 We find that Pix adoption diminished banks' market power, making them more responsive to changes in policy rates.
 We estimate a dynamic banking model in which digital payments amplify deposit demand elasticity.
 Our counterfactual results reveal that digital payments intensify the monetary transmission by reducing banks' market power – banks respond more to policy rate changes, and loans decrease more after monetary policy hikes.
 We find that digital payments impact monetary transmission primarily through the deposit channel.

-Presented at: SFS Cavalcade, HEC Banking in the Age of Challenges, European Finance Association, Global Poverty Research at Kellogg Conference, Northern Finance Association*
+Presented at: SFS Cavalcade, HEC Banking in the Age of Challenges, European Finance Association, Global Poverty Research at Kellogg Conference, Northern Finance Association*, CAFRAL

 *denotes presentation by co-author